JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 false
 ```

-Another function that we have to extend is the `isless` function.
-In this case, the logic is the same as before: we want to compare values stored in the structure.
+The second function to extend is the `isless` function.
+In this case, the logic is the same as before: We want to compare values stored in the structure.

 ```jldoctest currency; output=false
 Base.isless(x::Currency, y::Currency) = isless(promote(x, y)...)